edward795/edward795/README.md

 ## I'm a learner, Eternal student, Developer!

 - 🔭 I’m currently working on Python-Django!
-- 🌱 I’m currently trying to learn Angular! just thirsty i guess 🤣
+- 🌱 I’m currently trying to learn Everything! just thirsty i guess 🤣
 - 👯 I’m looking to collaborate with other developers & content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to cook !
 (Be it an application or a delicious lunch! 🤣)